 Frequently Asked Questions

-The decision to move to an assisted living community is a big one and for some the thought of a move can be stressful and overwhelming.
+The decision to move to a senior living community is a big one and for some the thought of a move can be stressful and overwhelming.
 There are steps you can take to ensure your parents’ transition is as smooth and seamless as possible.
-To begin, many people have an inaccurate stereotype of assisted living communities – they believe they are like nursing homes, but that is far from reality.
+To begin, many people have an inaccurate stereotype of senior living communities – they believe they are like nursing homes, but that is far from reality.

 Question: I don’t think my Mom is going to change her mind.
 She keeps saying "I’m not ready."
 What can I do to help her feel more ready?

-Answer: This is a very common response when it comes to considering assisted living.
+Answer: This is a very common response when it comes to considering senior living.
 Many people feel this way.
-They may believe that assisted living is like a nursing home and it means giving up their independence.
+They may believe that senior living is like a nursing home and it means giving up their independence.
 The reality is far different.
-Assisted living like Morning Pointe offers levels of care depending on a resident’s needs.
-The key is to make the move when the person is more independent and able to enjoy everything Morning Pointe Assisted Living has to offer.
+Senior living like Morning Pointe offers levels of care depending on a resident’s needs.
+The key is to make the move when the person is more independent and able to enjoy everything Morning Pointe Senior Living has to offer.
 Waiting too long to make this decision often means a decision is made in a crisis mode.
-We have found that seniors who make this choice earlier, get to do just that – make a choice about their assisted living community – rather than family making a rushed decision in an emergency situation or worse when assisted living is no longer an option because we waited too long.
+We have found that seniors who make this choice earlier, get to do just that – make a choice about their senior living community – rather than family making a rushed decision in an emergency situation or worse when senior living is no longer an option because we waited too long.

 A typical comment we often hear from our residents after the move has taken place is, “why did I wait so long.
 I wish I had moved sooner.”
 Many residents find that they have more time for themselves, family and less responsibility and stress associated with maintaining a house and yard, cooking, cleaning, or living alone.